 Most Q&A sites give each user the chance to give an answer (sometimes multiple answers).
 A lot of the content of each user's answers will overlap, resulting in duplication of information (thus more to read), or information being lost in noise (e.g. if someone sees existing answers and adds a missing point without copying existing information, their point will likely languish at the bottom of the list of answers as it did not answer the majority of the question).

-Slant approaches this differently; rather than focussing on the users it focusses on the points; Pros and Cons.
+Slant approaches this differently; rather than focusing on the users, it focuses on the points; Pros and Cons.
 Any user may amend the information in a pro/con, may vote based on how much that pro/con influenced their decision, and may add their own pros and cons if certain points are missing from the canon.

 Pro See all answers clearly

-The list of possible answers can be easily viewed as a list, making it a good starting point for researching the available options.
-This is the converse of other sites in which multiple choices may be listed within a single answer, with the need for the user to read through paragraphs of information to pick out they key articles.
+An enumeration of recommendations is easily viewed as a list, making it a good starting point for researching available options.
+This is the opposite of other sites in which multiple choices may be listed within a single answer, with the need for the user to read through paragraphs of information to pick out the key articles.

 Pro Designed for subjective questions

-Slant.co's raison d'être is to answer subjective questions.
-It was born of a knowledge the other sites existed to handle objective questions, and that simple forums existed for Q&As but made no attempt to handle the intricacies of subjective answers.
-Slant.co is the only site focussed on solving this specific area.
+Slant.co's reason for being is to answer subjective questions.
+It was born with the knowledge that other sites existed to handle objective questions and answers, but they made no attempt to handle the intricacies of subjective answers.
+Slant.co is the only site focused on solving this specific area.

 Pro Multiple chosen answers

 Subjective questions may have more than one answer.
-Slant allows people to vote for more than one answer as being correct; and to append the pros and cons which influenced their decision to their vote; thus giving context of in which situations each answer may be considered correct.
+Slant allows people to vote for more than one answer as being correct, and to append the pros and cons which influenced their decision to their vote; thus giving a context of in which situations each answer may be considered correct.

 Pro Public visibility

-You do not need to have an account to view existing content (questions or answers), so people can see what they're getting before deciding if they'd also like to sign up for an account to contribute to the site.
+You do not need to have an account to view existing content (questions or answers).
+People can see what they're getting into before deciding if they'd like to sign up for an account and contribute to the site.